RyawSzn/hnsw-shiro-ef/README.md

 ## How it Works

-The `hnsw-shiro-ef` (Ada-EF) system augments the standard HNSW search algorithm with dynamic thresholding based on local neighborhood density and query difficulty estimation.
+The `hnsw-shiro-ef` (SHIRO-EF) system augments the standard HNSW search algorithm with dynamic thresholding based on local neighborhood density and query difficulty estimation.

 Instead of applying a globally fixed `ef` parameter, the system uses:
 1. **Cross-Validation (CV) Tables**: To estimate the relationship between approximate distance scores and the required `ef` for the target recall.
 The dataset is chunked into `n_cv_tables` (default: 15) to calculate out-of-fold statistics, preventing overfitting to the training queries.